-In 2017, RIVM National Coordination Centre for Communicable Disease Control has been assigned WHO Collaborating Centre for Infectious Disease Preparedness and IHR Monitoring & Evaluation.
-Following the International Health Regulations (IHR, 2005), Member States are required to develop, strengthen and maintain their capacity to detect, assess, notify and respond to a public health emergency of international concern.
+Following the International Health Regulations (IHR, 2005), Member States are required to develop, strengthen and maintain their capacity to detect, assess, notify, and respond to a Public Health Emergency of International Concern (PHEIC).

-The WHO CC Infectious Disease Preparedness and IHR M&E is coordinated by RIVM Centre for Infectious Disease Control.
+The WHO CC for Infectious Disease Preparedness and IHR Monitoring Evaluation is coordinated by Dr Doctor (Doctor ) Corien Swaan, RIVM Centre for Infectious Disease Control.

 WHO Collaborating Centres hosted by RIVM

-- WHO CC Antimicrobial Resistance Epidemiology and Surveillance
+- WHO CC for Antimicrobial Resistance Epidemiology and Surveillance

-- WHO CC Infectious Disease Preparedness and IHR monitoring and evaluation
+- WHO CC for Infectious Disease Preparedness and IHR monitoring and evaluation

-- WHO CC Laboratory Preparedness and Response for High Threat Pathogens and Biorisk
+- WHO CC for Laboratory Preparedness and Response for High Threat Pathogens and Biorisk

-- WHO CC Risk Assessment of Pathogens in Food and Water
+- WHO CC for Risk Assessment of Pathogens in Food and Water

-- WHO CC Tobacco Product Regulation and Control
+- WHO CC for Tobacco Product Regulation and Control